Setup and Integration Guide

 Environment Configuration

-```bash # Disable console logging for better performance export MCP_DISABLE_CONSOLE_LOGGING=true
+bash # Essential for performance export MCP_DISABLE_CONSOLE_LOGGING=true

 For Real-time Usage